 The majority of bettors also bet on their favorite teams more often than other teams, even if their team may not be projected to win.

 There is no such thing as a “safe bet.”
-Every bet comes with a risk, since the outcome is not guaranteed.
+Every bet comes with risk since the outcome is not guaranteed.

 Why is Sports Betting Addictive?